 We’re going to look at the search term: invoice template

-Before all the images, there were some ads, but below all the ads are images of different invoice templates and then the first two organic links, Microsoft and Freshbooks.
+Before these results, there were some ads, but below that are the first two organic links, Microsoft and Invoice Simple.
 Both software companies that offer SaaS products.

 For these two companies, this is a fantastic content strategy that is bringing in a ton of valuable, organic traffic.

 Consider the type of person that would search for an invoice template:

 They likely own a business and/or are just starting one.
 If they don’t currently have an invoice template, they likely don’t have invoicing software or much business software for that matter.